 Outside of work she enjoys graphic design, making crafts (Pysanky eggs and greeting cards), training her dog and hiking.

-Brandon was also the recipient of the AIA’s 2011 Community Service Award for his diligent policy work to improve Seattle City building codes by incorporating green building systems as criteria for development (FAR) bonuses.
+Brandon was also the recipient of the AIA’s 2011 Community Service Award for his policy advocacy to improve Seattle City building and land use codes by incorporating green building systems as criteria for development (FAR) bonuses.

 Briana joins NK with 2 years of experience designing high-end single-family residences and 5 years of experience assisting the development of single-family and townhome communities.